bictorv/chaosnet-bridge/README.md

   configuration.
 - and interconnecting these, of course!

-There is also support for connecting user programs (in some Unix-like environment) to Chaosnet - [read more](#network-control-program).
+There is also support for connecting user programs such as Supdup (in some Unix-like environment) to Chaosnet - [read more](#network-control-program).

 For more info on the Global Chaosnet, see https://chaosnet.net.